 Background of the recognition of Activities of Daily Living using sensors

-The recognition of ADL were studied with the use of several types of sensors placed in the body of the individuals or available in smart environments.
+The recognition of ADL was studied with the use of several types of sensors placed in the body of the individuals or available in smart environments.
 The authors of [7] used Artificial Neural Networks (ANN) and decision tree method for the recognition of simple activities, such as walking, running, standing, sitting and lying based on the data acquired from a single wrist-worn sensor, reporting an accuracy of 94.13%.

 In [8], a single wrist-worn sensor is also used for the recognition of several activities, including walking, sitting, working on computer, standing, eating, drinking, watching TV, reading, running, cycling, stretching, vacuuming, folding laundry, lying, brushing teeth, walking on stairs and riding an elevator, using decision tables, Instance-based learning (IBL), C4.5 decision tree and Naïve Bayes with a reported accuracy of 84%.